Walking Between Worlds – 3

 Old map showing St Ninian’s Chapel, Leith

-Along the road and down to the right beside Coburg House artists studios (well worth a visit) is the gloriously orange, former St Ninian’s Chapel (you can see St N (360 – 432 AD) carved onto the doors of fellow Saint, Andrew’s House in Edinburgh.
-Ninian represents the Picts).
-A 15th century bridge chapel, it is part of the complicated history of North Leith Parish Church which can be found on Wikipedia to get you started.
+Along the road and down to the right beside Coburg House artists studios (well worth a visit) is the gloriously orange, former St Ninian’s Chapel (you can see St Ninian himself (360 – 432 AD) carved onto the doors and representing the Picts, at St Andrew’s House (St Andrew’s Square) in the centre of Edinburgh.)
+St Ninian’s Chapel is a 15th century bridge chapel, part of the complicated history of North Leith Parish Church which can be found on Wikipedia.

-Back by the water, I spotted this little talisman when I did my rekkie, but it was gone when I visited there, later, with the group.
+Back by the water, I spotted this little talisman when I did my rekkie, but it was gone when I visited there, later, with one of the groups.
 It reads, ‘1 in 4 children live in poverty’.

 As we crossed Sandport Bridge, I drew attention to Broad Wynd on the left, where the Leith Dispensary and Humane Society hospital and clinic were first situated (of which, more later).